Ann Li

 We started this project by researching various technologies, including AR and VR, but decided as a group on spatial projection mapping as our main interaction medium.

-We found that the communal nature of it lends to inclusive, participatory dynamics which facilitate shared understanding and collective, simultaneous engagement– key characteristics that align with both our project vision and museum mission in general.
+We found that the communal nature of spatial augmentation lends to inclusive, participatory dynamics which facilitate shared understanding and collective, simultaneous engagement– key characteristics that align with both our project vision and museum mission in general.
+An interest of mine that arose from this exploration asks how we might facilitate this in AR/VR experiences which operate on individual head-mounted displays as well.

 Come as you are